Bluedot-Innovation/documentation/docs/integrations/Oracle Responsys/Android.md

 }
 ```

 2\.
-The `ServiceManager` is the entry-point for an app to start using the Bluedot Point SDK.
-The app must get an instance of the ServiceManager class and invoke `initialize` method by providing the Project Id in order to initialize and start the Bluedot engine.
-The Project Id can be retrieved from the Bluedot Point Access account.
+The `ServiceManager` is the entry-point for an app to start using the Rezolve Point SDK.
+The app must get an instance of the ServiceManager class and invoke `initialize` method by providing the Project Id in order to initialize and start the Rezolve engine.
+The Project Id can be retrieved from the Rezolve Canvas account.
 It is important to pass a reference to `InitializationResultListener` so the app can receive initialization callbacks from the SDK.

-Initializing the Bluedot SDK and requesting for Location permission from the user and setting a foreground notification.
+Initializing the Rezolve Point SDK and requesting for Location permission from the user and setting a foreground notification.

 ```java
 public class MainApplication extends Application implements InitializationResultListener {